core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 The first million SIDs assigned to IANA is sub-divided as follow:

-* The range of 0 to 999 (size 1000) is "Reserved" as defined in {{RFC5226}}.
+* The range of 0 to 999 (size 1000) is "Reserved" as defined in {{RFC8126}}.
 * The range of 1000 to 59,999 (size 59,000) is reserved for YANG modules defined in RFCs.
-The IANA policy for future additions to this sub-registry is "RFC required" {{RFC5226}}.
+The IANA policy for future additions to this sub-registry is "RFC required" {{RFC8126}}.
+Early allocation is possible in compliance with {{RFC7120}}.
 * The range of 60,000 to 99,999 (size 40,000)is reserved for experimental YANG modules.
 This range MUST NOT be used in operational deployments since these SIDs are not globally unique which limit their interoperability.
-The IANA policy for this range is "Experimental use" {{RFC5226}}.
+The IANA policy for this range is "Experimental use" {{RFC8126}}.
-* The range of 100,000 to 999,999 (size 900,000) is "Reserved" as defined in {{RFC5226}}.
+* The range of 100,000 to 999,999 (size 900,000) is "Reserved" as defined in {{RFC8126}}.

 | Entry Point   | Size       | IANA policy                       |
 |---------------+------------+-----------------------------------|